Anna Mouglalis: Life and career

 Mouglalis was born in Fréjus, Var, to a French mother and a Greek father.
-She spent her youth in the Var département, before moving back to Nantes with her family.
+She spent her youth in the Var département, before moving to Nantes with her family.
 Her father is a doctor and her mother is a physical therapist.

 Until 2001 Mouglalis studied at the Conservatoire National Supérieur d'Art Dramatique de Paris (CNSAD) under the direction of Daniel Mesguich.
 In addition to her native French, she speaks fluent English, Italian, and Spanish, and understands Greek to a limited extent.

 In 1997, she had begun an acting career in La Nuit du Titanic, played in Paris.
 In the same year she was chosen by Francis Girod for the film Terminal.
-In 2000 she co-starred with Isabelle Huppert in Claude Chabrol's Merci pour le chocolat.
+In 2000, she co-starred with Isabelle Huppert in Claude Chabrol's Merci pour le chocolat.
 After appearing in Novo (2002) by Jean Pierre Limosin, she was cast by Roberto Andò for the thriller Sotto falso nome.
 In 2003, she played in La Maladie de la mort, a film in black and white by first-time director Asa Mader, which previewed at the Venice Film Festival.
 In this same year, she co-starred in a Greek film, called Real Life (Alithini Zoi), directed by Panos Koutras.
-In 2005 she took part in two Italian movies: Romanzo criminale, directed by Michele Placido, and Mare buio, where she was featured alongside Luigi Lo Cascio.
+In 2005, she took part in two Italian movies: Romanzo criminale, directed by Michele Placido, and Mare buio, where she was featured alongside Luigi Lo Cascio.

 In a TV movie called Les Amants du Flore and directed by Ilan Duran Cohen, Mouglalis played Simone de Beauvoir, with Jean-Paul Sartre played by co-star Lorànt Deutsch.
 Together they had a great public and critical triumph.
 Critics praised their portrayals of these literary figures, showing their romance and the birth of their careers.

 Along with her career as an actress, Mouglalis began a successful modelling career.
-In 2002 she was chosen by Karl Lagerfeld for the ad campaign for the Amateur Allure de Chanel perfume.
+In 2002, she was chosen by Karl Lagerfeld for the ad campaign for the Amateur Allure de Chanel perfume.
 He used her as one of his "muses," promoting Chanel bags, fine jewelry, and watches.

 Mouglalis was cast as Coco Chanel in the 2009 film Coco Chanel & Igor Stravinsky, directed by Jan Kounen.
 The film was chosen to close the 2009 Cannes Film Festival.

 In 2018, she portrayed French actress Paula Maxa in the Netflix film The Most Assassinated Woman in the World.

 Personal life

 On 7 March 2007, she gave birth to her first child, a daughter named Saul, whom she had with French director Samuel Benchetrit.

+In February 2024, she joined actresses Judith Godrèche and Isild Le Besco in accusing Jacques Doillon of sexual misconduct, claiming that he forcefully kissed her in the summer of 2011 when Benchetrit was appearing in Doillon's film Un enfant de toi.